 GRADING.
-There will be three tests (scheduled for Feb 15, March 25, and Apr 24, subject to change) and a final (Wednesday, May 8, 10:30am).
-In order to pass the course (that is, to receive a D grade or better), a student must (a) turn in a complete project, (b) achieve an average score of at least 50% on the tests and final, and (c) achieve at minimum score of 40% on the final.
+In order to pass the course (that is, to receive a D grade or better), a student must (a) achieve an average score of at least 50% on the tests and final, and (b) achieve at minimum score of 40% on the final.